abpframework/abp/docs/en/Modules/Identity.md

 });
 ```

-Configure `AbpSecurityLogOptions `to provide the application name for the log or disable this feature. **enabed** by default.
+Configure `AbpSecurityLogOptions` to provide the application name for the log or disable this feature. **Enabled** by default.

 ```cs
 Configure<AbpSecurityLogOptions>(options =>